patrickpiedad/patrickpiedad/README.md

 ## 👋 Hi, I'm Pat!

-I'm an American softweare developer, living in Bavaria, Germany.
+I'm an American software developer, living in Bavaria, Germany.

 💬 Ask me about what I can bring to your team!